EmilianoJordan/Sejings/README.md

-# Settings
+# Sejings

-Settings is meant to be a quick and simple tool to rapidly integrate project settings.
+Sejings is meant to be a quick and simple tool to rapidly integrate project sejings.
 This was inspired by a desire to work with a solution similar to MatPlotLib's rcParams and to improve on the developer experience and speed by avoiding None checks.